kaby76/swigged.llvm/README.md

 fixed in SharpLang, and adds numerous unit tests (whereas SharpLang had only one test, calling only LLVM.ModuleCreateWithName("Module Name"), i.e., https://github.com/xen2/SharpLang/blob/coreclr/src/SharpLLVM.Tests/TestLLVM.cs).

+## Linking and building with Swigged.llvm from NuGet:

+1) Download the package from NuGet (currently https://www.nuget.org/packages/swigged.llvm/4.0.1.2-alpha), or in Visual Studio, add the package "swigged.llvm".
+2) Set up the build of your C# application with Platform = "AnyCPU", Configuration = "Debug" or "Release".
+In the Properties for the application, either un-check "Prefer 32-bit" if you want to run as 64-bit app, or checked if you want to run as a 32-bit app.
+Swigged-llvm should copy swigged.llvm.native.dll of the appropriate type to the executable directory.
+3) If you want to debug Swigged.llvm code, set "Enable native code debugging."
+Note: this option is unavailable in Net Core apps in Visual Studio 2017 version 15.1 April 15 2017.
+4) Run.
+There are several potential problems:
+a) "Bad image format" error--the swigged.llvm.native.dll in your target directory is the wrong version (32-bit vs 64-bit).
+b) "Missing DLL" error--make sure swigged.llvm.native.dll and std.swigged.llvm.dll are in your executable directory.
+c) Crash in VerifyModule() call--the translation of "char **" is incorrect.
+Comment out the call for now.

-## Building application with Swigged.llvm:
+## Building Swigged.llvm:

-1) You will need to build your C# application in either x64 or x86 platform, or if built with AnyCPU platform, set the executable properties with:
-a)

-## Build Instructions:

 Swigged.llvm requires a build of LLVM, described below.
+Building LLVM is a very time consuming process.
+Also, thw SWIG translation spec file is highly tuned to the particular version of LLVM, so it may not work (currently, it works for version 4.0.1).

+#### grab sources from git

 1) git clone https://github.com/kaby76/swigged-llvm.git
 2) cd swigged-llvm
 3) git clone -b release_40 https://github.com/llvm-mirror/llvm.git

+#### build llvm

 4) mkdir build-win64 build-win32
 5) cd build-win64
 6) "%VS150BASE%\VC\Auxiliary\Build\vcvarsall.bat" x64